katieminjoo/katieminjoo.github.io/_posts/2024-08-17-RecommenderSystem_Intro.md

 By leveraging both types of data, recommender systems can create a more holistic view of a user’s preferences, leading to more personalized and relevant suggestions.

-Once we have collected all the implicit and explicit data, we need Rating Matrix!
+Once we have collected all the implicit and explicit data, we can make user-item matrix!

 A **user-item matrix** (also known as a **user-item interaction matrix** or **utility matrix**) is a fundamental concept in recommender systems, representing the relationship between users and items.
 It is a two-dimensional matrix where: